 For whatever reason, some people like to complain about the band’s current line up.
 Personally, I’ve always been a fan of Eric Singer dating back to his days in the band during the 90’s, and over the years, I’ve really warmed up to Tommy Thayer as well.
 Yes, Gene and Paul are sort of asking him to imitate Ace Frehley’s classic and influential style, but that doesn’t change the fact that Tommy is an excellent guitarist in his own right, and that he has been a good (Rock) soldier.
 The man has been in the band for 19 years now, and I think it’s time people give him a break, or at least show the guy some respect.
 He’s become a huge part of KISSTORY.
 Speaking of KISSTORY…being that I was alive for and attended the first Farewell Tour, I was skeptical when I heard reports of the End of the Road Tour truly being the band’s last jaunt around the world.
 However, after awhile, I thought about it, and this line up has been steady and harmonious for nearly 20 years.
 They genuinely seem like friends, have toured year in and year out and have crafted two excellent, late-career albums (Sonic Boom and Monster).
 After much thought, followed by additional denial and then acceptance, I realized that this probably will be the final KISS mega tour.
 This isn’t about infighting.
 No, they’re just getting older.
 I do believe the band will continue to play one off shows, and I wouldn’t be surprised if we see another studio effort of some kind before things are all said and done.

 As we all know, when COVID-19 hit, everything basically stopped, and that included The End of the Road Tour.
 Part of me was kind of happy, because that meant that KISS would continue to exist as a fully operational live band for just a little longer.
 However, as the year has worn on, I’ve grown to miss live music and all that comes along with it.
 As far as KISS is concerned, I began to wonder if their final tour would be cut short or end altogether.
 The thought of a world without KISS is so foreign to me and honestly, completely unsettling.
 In short, I am not ready for it to be over, and thankfully – it isn’t.
-Like many you of, I assumed New Years Eve in 2020 would be boring and spent at home.
-My wife and I are sort of homebodies anyway, so it wasn’t the end of the world, really.
-I figured we would stream a movie or show, or maybe spin some records, like we’ve done for the past six years together.
-But then about a month ago, I saw that KISS had some kind of “big announcement,” and that we all should stay tuned; I was left wondering what it was.
+Like many you of, I assumed New Year’s Eve in 2020 would be boring and spent at home.
+I am sort of a homebody anyway, so it wasn’t the end of the world, really.
+I figured I would stream a movie or show, or maybe spin some records, as I’ve done for years But then about a month ago, I saw that KISS had some kind of “big announcement,” and that we all should stay tuned; I was left wondering what it was.
 I secretly hoped it was a reunion with Ace and Peter, or even Bruce Kulick for a few shows.
 That didn’t happen (not yet anyway).
 As you all know by now, the announcement was a New Year’s Eve mega show to take place at The Palm in Dubai, which was being called “KISS 2020 Goodbye.”
-The tag-line spoke of the largest stage show they had ever done, with massive amounts of pyro and explosions, one which would set world records, as well as a set list loaded with classic KISS tunes.
-I’ll cut to the chase- it didn’t take long for me to get my wallet out and purchase a virtual ticket for my wife and I. New Year’s Eve would be spent at home, but it wouldn’t be boring.
-My old friends in KISS would be with us now, and together we would send 2020 packing.
+The tagline spoke of the largest stage show they had ever done, with massive amounts of pyro and explosions, one which would set world records, as well as a setlist loaded with classic KISS tunes.
+I’ll cut to the chase- it didn’t take long for me to get my wallet out and purchase a virtual ticket.
+New Year’s Eve would be spent at home, but it wouldn’t be boring.
+My old friends in KISS would be with me now, and together we would send 2020 packing.
 Good riddance with good friends.